Opentrons/opentrons/api/docs/v2/robot_position.rst

 Top
 ---

-As an example, let's look at the :py:meth:`.Well.top` method.
+Let's look at the :py:meth:`.Well.top` method.
 It returns a position level with the top of the well, centered in both horizontal directions.

 .. code-block:: python